APPLICATIONS NOW OPEN - DUE NOV 30TH 2025

 What is the selection criteria for fellows?

 Fellows will be evaluated via online application and interview, with communication skills, motivation and commitment, technical proficiency, and an innovative mindset all factoring in to the final decision process.
+More than anything, we are looking for candidates with a concrete plan for leveraging the resources this program offers to get them closer to achieving their goals

 What happens if a fellow fails to maintain active involvement?